akhilkumardonka/OnDeviceAI/README.md

 * In case of any additional package installations, navigate to below directory : **.github/workflows/documentation.yaml** and change pip install or sudo apt install commands according to package requirements

-* then commit and push repository, github actions will take care of deployments further
+* then commit and push repository, github actions will take care of deployment further